 There’s often no centralised register so nobody has a clear view of the total value, dates of renewal or compliance status of your business’s contracts.

-Even if there is a central repository in these circumstance, such as spreadsheets or Sharepoint, a quick check will probably locate additional agreements or addendums being “stored” in people’s emails or desk drawers.
+Even if there is a central repository in these circumstances, such as spreadsheets or Sharepoint, a quick check will probably locate additional agreements or addendums being “stored” in people’s emails or desk drawers.

 This brings us to the first key part of your business case…